ramachandra357/tweetable/readme.txt

 == Version history ==

-* Version 1.0
+= Version 1.0 =
+Initial Release

+= Version 1.0.1 =
-* Version 1.0.1 - Fixed issue with items on the Track screen not deleting, PHP4 detection problems.
+Fixed issue with items on the Track screen not deleting, PHP4 detection problems.

+= Version 1.0.2 =
-* Version 1.0.2 - Fixed bug triggering fatal error on all installations.
+Fixed bug triggering fatal error on all installations.

+= Version 1.0.3 =
-* Version 1.0.3 - Fluid-width dashboard widget (with loading throbber), 140-char limit check when posting updates, AJAX calls include token for security.
+Fluid-width dashboard widget (with loading throbber), 140-char limit check when posting updates, AJAX calls include token for security.

+= Version 1.0.4 =
-* Version 1.0.4 - Fixed error when Safe Mode is on, stopped Shorten URL icon from disappearing when it finished blinking.
+Fixed error when Safe Mode is on, stopped Shorten URL icon from disappearing when it finished blinking.